How might we help Go-Ahead customers understand the carbon impact of their journeys?

 The challenge was finding a way to display the width of the bars accurately.
 Originally, the equations we used to calculate the distance resulted in car and train journeys being relative in terms of a percentage against each other.

-However, we ultimately used governmental calculations to establish the amount in kilograms and design the bar charts in a way that would vary in width depending on how far off they were from one another – whilst also remaining mathematically proportionate.
+However, we used governmental calculations to establish the amount in kilograms and design the bar charts in a way that would vary in width depending on how far off they were from one another – whilst also remaining mathematically proportionate.

 Modern and accessible engineering